Pseudorhombus arsius: Distribution

 Pseudorhombus arsius is found in the tropical and temperate waters from the Persian Gulf and the eastern coast of Africa as far south as Algoa Bay and possibly even Knysna to Fiji in the western Pacific, to southern Japan in the north and as far south as the northern coast of Australia.
 It may extend as far south as the Bass Strait.

 Habitat and biology

 Pseudorhombus arsius occurs in shallow waters and in estuaries where the substrate consists of mud and sand bottoms, to depths of 200 m.
 The juveniles are common in brackish water.
-When they are spawning they are found in shallow water on sandbanks and close to shore.
-They move to deeper waters in the winter.
+When they are spawning, they are found in shallow water on sandbanks and close to shore.
+They move to deeper waters during winter.
 They are predators which prey mainly on benthic animals.
 The spawning season runs for 3 to 4 months, from April to July and peaks in April and May, during which they move into the sandy shallows close to the shore.
 The spawn is laid in a single batch.
 They mature when they attain a total length of between 16 and 17 cm in total length.
 The sex ratio is always biased towards females and the fecundity of the fish is dependent on its total length and body weight.